apache/cordova-docs/www/docs/en/dev/plugin_ref/spec.md

 ### info

   Additional information provided to users.
-This is useful when you require extra steps that can't be easily automated or are beyond CLI's scope.
-The contents of this tag gets printed out when CLI installs the plugin.
+This is useful when you require extra steps that can't be easily automated or are beyond the CLI's scope.
+The contents of this tag gets printed out when the CLI installs the plugin.

   Example:
   ```